Bergamot Essential Oil Benefits And Uses: Berg It On!

 Are There Side Effects To Using Bergamot Essential Oil?

 As I mentioned earlier, bergamot oil is generally safe to use and shouldn’t cause you any problems – so long as you use it correctly.
-There are however, a few side-effects I feel I should note – just so that you know what to look out for.
-Firstly, it’s always important to patch test bergamot oil and to dilute it with a separate carrier oil or water (3:1 bergamot drop).
+There are however, a few side-effects I feel I should note.
+Firstly, it’s important to patch test and dilute bergamot oil with a separate carrier oil or water (3:1 bergamot drop).

-Some skin types can have a bad reaction to the oil and can even cause irritations like blisters, rashes or general redness if too much is used or if it is not diluted properly.
+Some skin types can have a bad reaction to the oil.
+Irritations like blisters, rashes or general redness occurs if too much is used or if it is not diluted properly.
 Secondly, always be sure to keep the bottle in a dark container and out of direct sunlight.

-Also be sure to stay out of direct sunlight after you’ve applied the oil to your skin and only enter direct sunlight once the oil has completely been absorbed into the skin (usually an hour after the initial application).
+Also be sure to stay out of direct sunlight after you’ve applied the oil to your skin.
+Only enter direct sunlight once the oil has completely been absorbed into the skin (usually an hour after the initial application).
 The oil can become poisonous when left in direct contact with sunlight and can cause pigmentation lightening.

-I only found out about bergamot oil roughly 2 months ago and after using it with a tea recipe I tried out – I fell in love with it.
+I only found out about bergamot oil roughly 2 months ago and after using it with a tea recipe I fell in love with it.
 The smell is lasting and really calming and it’s great for your immune system.
-When I started researching the oil (I always research something before I use it), I was a bit alarmed when I read about the many side-effects that may come as a result from using this oil.
+When I started researching the oil (I always research something before I use it), I was a bit alarmed when I read about the many side-effects.

 However, I’ve always been careful and sparing with it – and haven’t had any problems so far.
 I’d highly recommend it for anyone who has experience with essential oils.
 Even those who are new to the essential oil world should give this stuff a try – just be sure to do your research first!